oss-tsukuba/gfarm-http-gateway/server/README.md

 ### Start gfarm-http-gateway with an alternative system

 See [Option 4](#option-4-run-in-hpci-shared-storage-environment) and run Docker Compose with `docker-compose-for-HPCI-with-sub.yaml`.

+### For development (HTTP)

+This variant is for local development and experiments.
+It runs two gfarm-http-gateway instances on a single host (main `/main`, alternative `/sub`) and uses HTTP. **Do not expose this setup to the Internet.**

+This setup uses the following files:

+- `docker-compose-for-HPCI-dev-with-sub.yaml`
+- `nginx-for-HPCI-dev-with-sub.conf.sample` — referenced by `docker-compose-for-HPCI-dev-with-sub.yaml`
+- `templates/login-idp-switch-dev.html` — referenced by `docker-compose-for-HPCI-dev-with-sub.yaml`
+- `gfarm-http-gateway-for-HPCI-dev.conf` — referenced by `docker-compose-for-HPCI-dev-with-sub.yaml`
+- `gfarm-http-gateway-for-HPCI-dev-sub.conf` — referenced by `docker-compose-for-HPCI-dev-with-sub.yaml`

+#### Start gfarm-http-gateway with an alternative system

+See [Option 4](#option-4-run-in-hpci-shared-storage-environment) and run Docker Compose with `docker-compose-for-HPCI-dev-with-sub.yaml`.

+- **After login:** In this example you **always** access the gateway via a subpath.
+The IdP redirects to `http://localhost:8080/` with the access token.
+You must append the required subpath **after** `http://localhost:8080/` (e.g., `http://localhost:8080/main/...`, `http://localhost:8080/sub/...`) so that the subpath instance of gfarm-http-gateway picks up the token.
+If you land on `/` and see a 404, just add the subpath; you don’t need to sign in again.

 ## Update gfarm-http-gateway and Gfarm client with Docker